 Repairing a saddle nose usually will require cartilage grafting or the use of implants to help restore the bridge.
 The tip of the nose may also require careful attention to create a desirable shape.
 Dr. Rosenberg’s expertise in nose shaping and reconstruction are invaluable in these surgeries, creating a new nose structure that is functional and aesthetically-pleasing for his patients.

-If you want to fix your saddle nose for cosmetic or functional purposes, contact our office in NYC or Staten Island to schedule an appointment with Dr. Rosenberg.
+If you want to fix your saddle nose for cosmetic or functional purposes, contact our office in NYC or Upper East Side to schedule an appointment with Dr. Rosenberg.